Coarse Alexander duality for pairs and applications: Introduction

 \subsection{Acknowledgments}

 The authors are thankful for helpful discussions with Arka Banerjee, Max Forester, Ross Geoghegan, Craig Guilbault, Joseph Maher, Alexander Margolis, Boris Okun, Jing Tao, and Genevieve Walsh.
+We are grateful for the feedback of the referee, whose comments helped to improve the exposition of the paper.
 The first author is partially supported by grants \#318815 and \#714338 from the Simons Foundation.
-The second author was supported by the Azrieli Foundation; was partially supported at the Technion by a Zuckerman Fellowship; and was supported in part by NSF RTG grant $\#$1840190.
-The third author is partially supported by an AMS-Simons Travel Grant.
+The second author was supported by the Azrieli Foundation; was partially supported at the Technion by a Zuckerman Fellowship; was supported by NSF RTG grant $\#$1840190; and was supported by NSF Grant No. DMS-2204339.
+The third author was partially supported by an AMS-Simons Travel Grant.